What Caused Your Commercial Water Damage?

 - Pipe Bursts

 A broken pipe can occur for a number of reasons---weather, loose fittings, aged material, clogged---and these can all result in water damage to your property.
 Doing regular maintenance to your facilities system can greatly lessen the chance of a pipe burst.
-Checking for leaks, not clogging pipes, having a plumber come inspect, etc. all to prevent a possibly disaster.
+Checking for leaks, not clogging pipes, having a plumber come inspect, etc. all to prevent a possible disaster.